 The Division of State Radio coordinates 9-1-1 services as well as emergency medical, fire, and law enforcement response.
-It provides all public safety communications services for 22 counties and is the designated back-up public safety answering point for all the other 22 located throughout the state.
+It provides all public safety communications services for 24 counties and is the designated back-up for the other 21 public service answering points throughout the state.
 State Radio is the primary dispatch center for the N.D.
 Highway Patrol and also responds to calls for emergency assistance across the state.
 Statewide communication services ensure necessary resources are dispatched or emergency response.

 A communications center open 24 hours a day provides direct assistance to more than 4,000 users representing 287 federal, state, local, and tribal agencies.
 Services include the following:

 - AMBER/Silver/Blue Alert Response

 - National Crime Information Center (NCIC)